Texas vs. Texas Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Texas Tech Stats and Trends

-- When Texas Tech scores more than 19.3 points, it is 2-1 against the spread and 3-0 overall.

-- The Red Raiders rack up 441 yards per game, 70 more yards than the 371 the Longhorns give up.

-- Texas Tech is 2-0 against the spread and 2-0 overall when the team amasses over 371 yards.
+- Texas Tech is 2-1 against the spread and 3-0 overall in games when it records more than 19.3 points.

-- The Red Raiders have turned the ball over three more times (6 total) than the Longhorns have forced a turnover (3) this season.
+- The Red Raiders have turned the ball over six times this season, three more turnovers than the Longhorns have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.